June 14th, 2018

 A high-level delegation from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) visits the Gaza Community Mental Health Programme to acquire updates on the Psychological and Economic conditions in the Gaza Strip

-A high-level delegation of diplomats and donors in coordination with the United Nations Office for the Coordination of Humanitarian Affairs in the Palestinian Territories (OCHA) visited the Gaza Community Mental Health Programme (GCMHP).
+A high-level delegation of diplomats and donors in coordination with the United Nations Office for the Coordination of Humanitarian Affairs in the Palestinian Territories (OCHA), visited the Gaza Community Mental Health Programme (GCMHP).
 The delegation included representatives of the Protection Group at the Office of the High Commissioner for Human Rights (OHCHR) of the Child Protection Sector of UNICEF and Ma'an Development Center.
-Further, Dr. Yasser Abu Jamei, Director General of GCMHP and a number of departments' and units' heads in the Programme welcomed the delegation and presented the conditions that Palestinians live in the Gaza Strip after the marches and demonstrations which started on March 30th.
-This meeting took place at Gaza Community Center of the GCMHP.
+Further, Dr. Yasser Abu Jamei, Director General of GCMHP and a number of heads of departments and units received the delegation and presented the conditions that Palestinians live in the Gaza Strip after the marches and demonstrations which started on March 30th.

 At the beginning of the meeting, Mr. Hamada Al-Bayari, the representative of OCHA welcomed the guests and turned the floor over to Ms. Yeni Antilla, the representative of the Protection Sector at OHCHR to discuss the absence of the international protection which has deteriorated in the last months due to the violence of demonstrations near the borders which began on March 30th.